Government Schemes for Women Entrepreneurs in India 2026 | Kotak Life

 Stand-Up India Scheme

-The Stand-Up India Scheme represents a governmental initiative that aims to foster entrepreneurship within women and marginalized groups.
+The Stand-Up India Scheme represents a governmental initiative that aims to foster entrepreneurship among women and marginalized groups.
 Its focus lies in facilitating financial support through bank loans, ensuring the provision of loans to both a scheduled caste (SC) or scheduled tribe (ST) borrower and a female borrower for the initiation of new ventures.
 In situations involving non-individual enterprises, it mandates that either an SC/ST entrepreneur or a female entrepreneur must hold a minimum ownership and controlling stake of 51%.
 This program enables female entrepreneurs to access loans from ₹10 lakhs to ₹1 crore, empowering them to commence or enhance their small-scale enterprises.

 Women’s Savings Bank Accounts